aspose-slides/Aspose.Slides-API-References/content/nodejs-java/english/aspose.slides/slideutil/alignshapes/_index.md

 ---

-## alignShapes(int alignmentType, boolean alignToSlide, [MasterNotesSlide](../../masternotesslide) slide, int[] shapeIndexes)  function
+## alignShapes(int alignmentType, boolean alignToSlide, [Slide](../../slide) slide)  function

-  Changes the placement of selected shapes on the slide.
+ Changes the placement of all shapes on the slide.
 Aligns shapes to the margins or the edge of the slide or align them relative to each other.

 ### Parameters